The Frank Doezema Family History

 poverty.
 Peter worked his way through dental school at Loyola University.
 Early in 1939 the Boelens moved to Lansing,

-Bank.
-When the Second World War began after the Japanese attacked Pearl Harbor
+State Bank.
+When the Second World War began after the Japanese attacked Pearl

 in 1944, after Frank had retired, he wrote daughter Charlotte that he hoped to